Skills

 Use of Information

 Take notes: Distinguish between quotations, paraphrases, and summaries.
-OSLIS has examples of note-taking and practice exercises.

-Cite your sources: Use Citation Machine or Citation Maker.
+Cite your sources: Use Citation Machine

 Practice taking notes: Use this electronic format.